Cry of the Werewolf

 Cry of the Werewolf is a 1944 American horror film directed by Henry Levin and starring Nina Foch, Stephen Crane, Osa Massen, Blanche Yurka and Barton MacLane.

+It was Levin's directorial debut and has been called "a cheerful knock off of Cat People."

 Plot

 A Romani princess descended from Marie LaTour has the ability to change into a wolf at will, just like her late mother.
 When she learns that Marie LaTour's tomb has been discovered, she decides to use her talent to kill everyone who knows the location, because it is a sacred secret that only her people are allowed to know.